skyvers/Aged-care/_pages/ch3-edit-views.md

 We will enhance the view by showing all personal information on the left-hand side of the screen and the photo and BIO on the right-hand side.

 To do that, we need to understand Skyve View Containers.
-To do this, see thhis link: https://skyvers.github.io/skyve-dev-guide/views/#containers
+There is an explanation on working with view containers in the [views chapter](https://skyvers.github.io/skyve-dev-guide/views/#containers) of the developer guide.

-After reading through the chapter on Skyve Containers, you may have already guessed how to split the view into 2 parts.
+After reading through the chapter on Skyve containers, you may have already guessed how to split the view into 2 parts.

 The `hbox` container lays out items horizontally.